-MedAccess' policy on liquidity risk is to ensure that it always has sufficient funding to meet all short-to medium-term funding requirements.
-See note 22 for a maturity analysis of MedAccess' commitments.
+Liquidity risk is the risk that MedAccess is unable to access sufficient cash to meet obligations arising from financial liabilities MedAccess' policy on liquidity risk is to ensure that it always has sufficient funding to meet all short to medium term funding requirements.
+MedAccess investment portfolio is structured to ensure sufficient access to cash to settle obligations.
+See note 21 for a maturity analysis of MedAccess' commitments.